About Tim Gilpin

 Tim is a worker.
 He worked his way through college and law school, attending George Washington University and the University of Tulsa Law School.
 He has practiced law in Oklahoma since 1986.
 Over his career, Tim has worked in both private practice and for the State of Oklahoma.
 He currently operates his own law practice where he focuses on workers’ rights, fair employment, and consumer advocacy.

 Under appointment of Governor Brad Henry, and approval by the state Senate, Tim proudly served on the Oklahoma state Board of Education where he supported education funding, promoted competitive education policy and fought against education cuts.
-On the board, Tim famously stood up to the wrongheaded practices and hiring practices of Janet Baressi.
-He also served as an Oklahoma Assistant Attorney General at the state Capitol as an assistant Attorney General under Robert Henry.
+On the board, Tim famously stood up to the wrongheaded practices and hiring practices of Janet Barresi.
+He also served at the State Capitol as an assistant Attorney General under Robert Henry.

 Tim is deeply committed to serving our community.
 He has and does work with a variety of civic Boards and Commissions, including: The Arts & Humanities Council of Tulsa (AHHA), The Parent Child Center, the Mayor's Commission on Concerns of the Disabled, the Tulsa County Bar Association, the Mental Health Association in Tulsa, Street School Tulsa, and the Tulsa Area United Way.
 Additionally, Tim is a long term and active member of Trinity Episcopal Church, where he has served as an usher, lector, and vestry member.